 Dean, College of Health and Science and Associate Professor of Biology

 Dr. Amanda (Mandy) Brosnahan came to CSP in 2013 and is an Associate Professor of Biology.
-She primarily teaches microbiology for majors and pre-nursing students, co-runs a research program and course with Dr. Taylor Mach, and is the Chair of the Science department.
+She currently co-runs a research program with Dr. Taylor Mach and is the Dean of the College of Health and Science.

 Throughout her time as a graduate student and as a post-doc, Dr. B. spent time pursuing her passion for teaching.
 She quickly realized as a graduate student that she loved helping others make connections within the complicated concepts of biology.
 She opted to spend her life helping students see how crazy and amazing the complicated parts of science are, with the hope that they can then go on and do the same in society.

 Dr. B. has been fascinated with infectious disease since she was young and focused her research efforts on looking at the interplay between a pathogen and the body’s initial immune response to that pathogen.
 In particular, she spent time studying Staphylococcus aureus and Streptococcus pyogenes and their bacterial toxins known as superantigens.
 These toxins interfere with the normal immune response to the bacterial infection, causing toxic shock syndrome.